MaskRay/maskray.me/source/_posts/2020-11-26-all-about-symbol-versioning.md

 ### Version index values

-Index 0 is called `VER_NDX_LOCAL`.
-The binding of the symbol will be changed to `STB_LOCAL`.
+- Index 0 is called `VER_NDX_LOCAL` (misleading name, should have been `VER_NDX_NONE`).
+For defined symbols, the binding of the symbol will be changed to `STB_LOCAL`.
-Index 1 is called `VER_NDX_GLOBAL`.
+- Index 1 is called `VER_NDX_GLOBAL`.
 It has no special effect and is used for unversioned symbols.
-Index 2 to 0xffef are used for user defined versions.
+- Index 2 to 0xffef are used for user defined versions.

 Defined versioned symbols have two forms: